Configure Maven from Bonita Studio

 Maven offers the possibility to configure mirrors for some or all your repositories.

-To configure a new Maven mirror, click on Preferences (from the coolbar) → Extensions, and select the tab Mirrors.
+To configure a new Maven mirror, click on Preferences (from the coolbar) → Maven, and select the tab Mirrors.

 You can add a new Mirror by clicking on the Add button, or edit an existing one by selecting it.